SonarSource/sonarlint-visualstudio/src/Integration.Vsix/SonarLintTagger/README.md

 The `TaggerProvider` is the glue that holds everthing together:
 - it is a singleton that will be created by VS when required
-- it is an ITableDataSource, meaning it can provide issues to be shown in the Error List
+- it has an ISonarErrorListDataSource that it uses to update the Error List
 - it is an IViewTaggerProvider, meaning it is a factory that will created taggers for the editor.